CarolineChirenje/blueprint1989/docs/technical documents/Cloudflare-Wiki.md

 - Gate the site behind a Google Workspace or GitHub SSO login.
 - No changes to the MkDocs source or Angular app are required.
-- Configured entirely in the Cloudflare dashboard under **Zero Trust → Access → Applications**.
+- Configured entirely in the Cloudflare dashboard under **Zero Trust â†’ Access â†’ Applications**.

 ---